 Other solutions that have been recently introduced are privatization of highway building and maintenance and introducing tolls on federal highway and interstates.
 Both of these endeavors would institute tolls on the users of interstates, a tactic that discourages economic growth and can create safety issues because truckers take smaller roads to avoid the fees.
 Privatization in particular creates massive fees for motorists because of the need to create profit and appease stock holders.
-As far as a long lasting solution is concerned no major support has been received by any idea.
-Increased taxation on gas or introducing a tax based on miles driven still seems to be the most logical idea but politicians are slow to back anything as unpopular as more taxes.
+As far as a long lasting solution is concerned, no idea has received major support.
+Increased taxation on gas or introducing a tax based on miles driven still seems to be the most logical idea but politicians are slow to back anything as unpopular as tax increases.
 For now highways will continue to slow in construction and maintenance and money will continue to be transferred from the general fund to keep projects alive.

 For a 2019 check in on the Fund go here.